lsst-dm/dmtn-308/index.rst

 It is a fully managed service, with low maintenance overhead, and has excellent scalability and query performance.
 Support could be obtained through Rubin's existing GCP contract, and costs could be negotiated to be more favorable.

-A pilot project by Rubin staff used BigQuery as part of *Google Cloud Engagement Results* :cite:`DMTN-125` and reported (tentatively) favorable results.
+A pilot project by Rubin staff used BigQuery as part of *Google Cloud Engagement Results* :cite:`DMTN-125` and reported favorable results.

   The results for BigQuery show significant speedups for queries that retrieve a limited number of columns, as expected due to BigQuery’s columnar organization.
 Spherical geometry primitives were able to be adapted for use in astronomical queries.
 Proper data organization, in particular clustering the BigQuery tables by spatial index, along with the use of a spatial restriction primitive led to substantial improvements in query time for a near-neighbor query.
 Retrieval of individual objects was relatively slow, however, due to BigQuery’s startup time and lack of indexing.
 It seems clear that it is possible, with some work on ADQL (Astronomical Data Query Language) translation and possibly creation of auxiliary tables, for BigQuery to handle the largest-scale catalog queries.

-While a TAP service does not currently exist, one is under development by the CADC TAP team, and it is likely that this could be adapted to run on BigQuery once it is complete.
+While a TAP service does not currently exist, one is under development, and it is likely that this could be adapted to run on BigQuery once it is complete.
 Data ingestion tools would also need to be written, but this should be a relatively straightforward process, as BigQuery has a well-documented API and many libraries available for interacting with the service.

 Overall, while still requiring significant up-front development effort, BigQuery represents the best choice out of the available options for hosting a database at the required scale and query performance, with a minimum maintenance overhead.

-..
-Finally, strategic considerations related to the broader astronomical community and the hosting of massive datasets in the cloud should be considered.
+This option also opens up possibilities for other institutions and individuals to access the data and pay for their own queries, which could be a significant advantage in the future.
+Finally, the longevity of the platform would be improved compared to in-house options that might become technically obsolete or unsupported in the future.

 2. Citus
 --------